greymatter-io/flux-covidapihub/README.md

 make k3d-api
 ```

-## Adding an API or a CSV
+## Adding an API

-To add an api to the mesh, run the following:
+To add an api to the mesh by proxy, run the following:

 ```bash
 make new-api